yasserfarouk/scml-agents/README.rst

 Installation Note
 =================

-If you are on Apple M1, you will need to install tensorflow **before** installing this package on conda using the method described at `https://developer.apple.com/metal/tensorflow-plugin/`_
+If you are on Apple M1, you will need to install tensorflow **before** installing this package on conda using the method described `here <https://developer.apple.com/metal/tensorflow-plugin/>`_